krenor/prometheus-client/docs/EXCEPTIONS.md

 Exceptions
 ==========

+#### :exclamation: This section is subject to change as exceptions will be improved or changed in a later release :exclamation:

 ## PrometheusException

-Thrown when prometheus specific errors happen, e.g. [a metric name is invalid](metrics/README.md#name).
+Thrown when prometheus specific errors happen, e.g. [a metric name is invalid](metrics/README.md#string-name).
 Extends [InvalidArgumentException](http://php.net/manual/en/class.invalidargumentexception.php).

 ## LabelException